bradbunce/launchdarkly-react-logger-demo/README.md

 ## Using the Demo

+1. Log in with any username (this will be used for targeting rules)

-1. Open your browser's developer console (F12 or right-click > Inspect > Console)
+2. Open your browser's developer console (F12 or right-click > Inspect > Console)

 2. Click the "Generate Log Events" button in the UI to:
    - Evaluate current feature flags